Casatiello: Ingredients and preparation

-Casatiello is based on a bread dough enriched with cheese (usually smoked scamorza, but also pecorino and some parmesan can be used), lard, cicoli and other cured meats.
+Casatiello is based on a bread dough enriched with cheese (usually smoked scamorza, but also pecorino and some Parmesan can be used), lard, ciccioli and other cured meats.

 The dough is worked into the shape of a doughnut, placed in a mould and left to rise for a long time, at least 12 hours; if made with quick leaven, about two hours are enough.
 The bread is then baked, traditionally in a wood-fired oven.

 Casatiello is usually prepared on Good Friday, left to rise overnight, baked the following day, and eaten on Holy Saturday and Easter Monday.

 The casatiello, unlike similar products such as tortano, is prepared around Easter, from which it borrows the symbolism: the strips of bread arranged to cage the eggs half-submerged in the dough represent the cross on which Jesus died while the ring shape is a reminder of the cyclical nature of the Easter resurrection and of Christ's crown of thorns.

 During the preparation, the eggs are placed whole and baked in the oven together with the dough.
 While some bakers put them raw, others prefer to use already hard-boiled eggs.
 The cooking takes place at 170 °C for about 60 minutes.

 The bread can also be used as a packed lunch during the traditional trips out of town (Gite fuori porta) on Easter Monday.